A-j-K/aws-ca-stuff/README.md

 * the directory was set to "/rootb/ca"
 * the defaults for Cert attributes were altered
 * the intermediate private key is **not** encrypted as we insert that into AWS ACM Private CA to sign certs
-* the certificate attributes for ROOT and INTERMEDIATE **must** match, if they do not the AWS ACM-PCA import will fail

-Use the script to create teh directory structure and files associated with CA management
+Use the script to create the directory structure and files associated with CA management
 ```
 $ create-dir-struct.sh
 ```